puckey/pad-number/Readme.md

 # pad-number

-  Component: convert a number to a string with n leading zeroes.
+  Convert a number to a string with n leading zeroes.

   Using @Pointy's [answer](http://stackoverflow.com/a/10073788) on Stackoverflow.

 ## Installation

-    $ component install puckey/pad-number
+    $ npm install pad-number

 ## API